olegteteriatnik/library.master/README.md

 - **Prototype**
   Used primarily in tests to create book payloads by cloning pre-defined templates (BookPrototype), enabling consistent, timestamped data without redundant object construction logic.

+- **Proxy**
+  Wraps the `EventManagerService` with a proxy that transparently intercepts method calls.
+  This allows additional behaviors (such as logging, event filtering, or future auditing) to be injected without modifying the original implementation.
+  The proxy is registered via dependency injection and replaces the direct usage of the event manager, making the substitution seamless.

 These patterns contribute to the project's scalability and separation of concerns, making the codebase easier to reason about and evolve.

 ---